learn-co-curriculum/react-hooks-redux-component-state-vs-store-state/README.md

 state.
 They contain the "business logic" of our application.

 In single page apps, a good rule of thumb is to make each page of your application (or component attached to a sub-route) a container component.
+While it isn't necessarily a bad idea to use nested container components, passing props to pure components tends to be easier to test and reason about.

 **Presentational components** are modular, reusable (and typically small) components that are concerned with "how stuff looks".
 They are not connected to